-King, Rufus (1755-1827) to Henry Knox
+King, Rufus, 1755-1827 to Henry Knox

-High-resolution images are available to schools and libraries via subscription to American History, 1493-1943.
-Check to see if your school or library already has a subscription.
-Or click here for more information.
-You may also order a pdf of the image from us here.
+Larger images are also available to schools and libraries via subscription to American History, 1493-1943.
+Check to see if your school or library already has a subscription or click here for more information.

 King, a Continental Congressman, discusses Knox's eastern [land] claim: "I am uninformed of the merits of your eastern claim, but presume they are such as sufficiently warrant the report of the committee on your applications, and therefore am concerned at the decision of the House."
 Relates that Colonel [Benjamin] Tupper should "discharge the duty of surveyor for a given period, after which [Rufus] Putnam may come on."